 By adopting some of the principles of a mastery approach, we aim to provide children with all the necessary skills and knowledge to become numerate and confident to tackle mathematical problems independently.
+We believe all children can achieve in maths.
+We block areas and teach them so much practice is given and learning secured.
+Whenever possible same day intervention is offered to help some keep up.
 We use a range of engaging online and other resources to ensure mathematics is exciting.
-White Rose materials guide teacher planning along with a range of concrete apparatus and other schemes enabling teachers to plan to an objective with the best at hand.
+White Rose materials guide teacher planning along with a range of concrete apparatus and other schemes enabling teachers to plan to an objective in the most effective way.

 We use a range of teaching methods to rehearse mental calculations and a variety of formal and informal written strategies.
 Fluency, reasoning and problem solving, alongside opportunity to practise, are routine aspects of maths learning.
 Children are generally taught in mixed ability groups for their daily maths lesson.
 They move from counting reliably to calculating fluently with all four number operations.
 Children will use a wider range of mathematical language, diagrams and statistical charts.
-They learn to tackle a problem with mental methods in addition to using any other approach, always supported with help and encouragement.
 They extend and secure their use of mathematical language, using it to talk about their methods, explain their reasoning when solving problems and applying it during investigations.
 Progress is monitored in termly target setting and Pupil Progress Meetings (PPM).

 Guided by the National Centre of Excellence, children benefit from self-assessment and immediate feedback with planned interventions.
 Each year, children are assessed against age related expectations in order to accurately report to parents.
 We have a range of resources in school including published schemes and online subscriptions.
-Homework linked to Abacus or 'My Maths' may be set by teachers.
-Work is routinely differentiated and groups fluid so ongoing assessment for learning remains a priority.
+Homework linked to online resources may be set by teachers.